 Selling Property in Sri Lanka: Capital Gains Tax Guide

-This guide walks through what you actually owe, how to work it out with a real example, and what's about to change under the 2026 Amendment Bill.
-If you're planning a sale in the next year, the timing matters more than you'd think.
+This guide walks through what you actually owe, how to work it out with a real example, and what changed under the 2026 Amendment Act, including the jump in the rate from 10% to 15%.
+If you're planning a sale, the timing and the new rate matter more than you'd think.

 What is the capital gains tax on selling property in Sri Lanka?